top of page

 To withdraw from the College a student must:

-• Provide a written request to the Vice President for Student, Alumni and College Development
+• Provide a written request to the Dean of Student Affairs

 • Satisfy all obligations to the College

-Students considering withdrawal are advised to first meet with the Vice President for Student, Alumni and College Development to discuss reasons for withdrawal.
-The student should assure that a Withdrawal Clearance Form, available from the Student Affairs Office, is completed and signed by those designated to verify clearance of all financial and other obligations.
-This form should be completed and submitted to the Registrar's Office within one (1) week of actual withdrawal from classes.
-No diploma, certification of academic standing or transcript of credits will be released while a student has unmet obligations to the College.
+Students considering withdrawal are advised to first meet with the Dean of Student Affairs to discuss reasons for withdrawal.
+The student seeking withdrawal or separation for ICO will go through a separation interview with the Dean of Student Affairs or the Assistant Dean for Student Success.
+Through this interview the student will be made aware of all financial and other obligations.
+The Registrar's Office will be notified upon completion of the separation interview.
+No diploma, certification of academic standing or transcript of credits will be released while a student has unmet obligations to the College, unless the withdrawal is due to a hardship appeal.
 Refunds of tuition fees and room charges are based on published College policy and practice.
-A copy of the Illinois College of Optometry Financial Regulations may be obtained from the Business Office or Student Financial Aid.

 Students are entitled to a refund based on the "most fair and equitable" refund policy as defined by the Higher Education Amendments of 1992.
 Refunds for all students will be provided based upon the policy generating the greatest of either the institutional, federal or pro-rata credit amount.
-The charges will be based upon the percentage of the enrollment period completed.
-Sample refunds are available in the Financial Aid Office upon request.
+The charges will be based upon the federal return of Title IV funds calculation that looks at the percentage of the enrollment period completed through the 60% point of the term.

 Credit Balance Refunds - Refund checks are issued to students when excess funds exist on their accounts after crediting Title IV funds.
 Refunds will be issued as soon as possible but no later than fourteen (14) days after: (1) the date of the first day of class, (2) the date the credit balance occurs, or (3) the date the student rescinds authorization to hold a credit balance.